-Regulation of the litigation funding industry
+Regulation of the litigation funding industry is growing

-Even otherwise, the American Legal Finance Association (ALFA), being the industrial union for this said industry, requires all of its members across the country to strictly abide by a set of acceptable practices.
+Even otherwise, the American Legal Finance Association (ALFA), which acts as the industrial union for this said industry, requires all its members across the country to abide strictly by a set of acceptable practices.
 These practices were made part of one of its core agreements with the 2014 New York AG Eliot Spitzer.

-Third-party legal funding business model
+Third-party litigation finance business model

 Such a high-paying business model has resulted in more and more corporations offering legal funding programs for the masses.
-Currently, there are more than one hundred legal funding companies in the US.

 Currently, there are more than 60 legal funding companies in the US.

 The aftermath of the pandemic